 NHSBT explains recent communication to Ro donors

-We recently wrote to some of our donors who we have identified as having an Ro subtype of their Rhesus blood group, to explain that, wherever practical to do so, we would prefer them to donate on a Wednesday, Thursday or Friday.
+We recently wrote to some of our donors who we have identified as having an Ro subtype of their Rh blood group, to explain that, wherever practical to do so, we would prefer them to donate on a Wednesday, Thursday or Friday.

 Many of the donors we wrote to, had not heard of the Ro subtype before, and therefore did not know what being Ro means nor why their blood is particularly important to us.
 We apologise for any confusion caused.

 When you donate blood we let you know what blood type you are (A+, A-, B+, B-, AB+, AB-, O+ or O-) soon after your first donation.
 We do not routinely tell donors their Rh subtypes unless there is a reason for asking them to donate more regularly or at particular times.